Companhia Meridional de Transportes

 Companhia Meridional de Transportes was a Brazilian airline founded in 1944.
-In 1946, following the death of its owner on an air-crash, the airline went bankrupt.
+In 1946, following the death of its owner in an air crash, the airline went bankrupt.

 History

 Meridional was founded in 1944 and on October 4, 1945, started operating regular flights within the states of Rio de Janeiro and Espírito Santo.
 On December 19, 1945, one of its aircraft crashed killing all occupants, including the pilot and owner of the airline Álvaro Araújo.
 Months later, in March 1946, the airline declared bankruptcy.